J0JIng/Heart-Disease-Predictive-Model/README.md

 By identifying the most important features that contribute to heart disease, we can develop more accurate and efficient predictive models that can be used to improve patient outcomes.
 Additionally, our findings could help healthcare professionals prioritise certain risk factors when diagnosing and treating heart disease.

 ## 2. [Exploratory Data Analysis and Data Preparation]
-Exploratory Data Analysis (EDA) is a crucial step in gaining a deeper understanding of the data and making informed decisions about how to preprocess the data before modeling.
+Exploratory Data Analysis (EDA) is a crucial step in gaining a deeper understanding of the data and making informed decisions about how to preprocess the data before modelling.
 EDA uncovers patterns, trends, and relationships in data and helps detect outliers and anomalies.

 In this phase, we performed the following steps:

-1. Explored categorical features with respect to the target variable, HeartDisease.
+1. Explored categorical features with respect to the target variable, **'HeartDisease'**.
 We analysed the distribution of each category and checked whether the feature is a predictor of the target variable.
-2. Explored numerical features with respect to the target variable, HeartDisease.
+2. Explored numerical features with respect to the target variable, **'HeartDisease'**.
 We analysed the distribution of each feature, checked for outliers, and checked whether the feature is a predictor of the target variable.
 3. Visualiaed the data using various charts and plots, such as histograms, box plots, and correlation matrix.
 We used these visualisations to identify patterns and trends and to detect outliers and anomalies.

 For further findings and explanations, please refer to the Jupyter Notebook on EDA.